NCAA Division III softball tournament

 The NCAA Division III softball tournament is the annual tournament hosted by the National Collegiate Athletic Association to determine the champion of women's college softball among its Division III programs in the United States.
 The final portion of the tournament is also called the Division III Women's College World Series.
 It has been held every year since 1982, except 2020.

-The most successful team has been TCNJ, with six national titles.
+The most successful team to date has been TCNJ, with six national titles.

-Trine are the reining national champions, winning their second title in 2025.
+Redlands are the reigning national champions, winning their first title in 2026.

 History

-Softball was one of twelve women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
-The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the NCAA overtook the AIAW and usurped its authority and membership.
+Softball was one of twelve women's sports that got added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
+The AIAW continued to conduct their own established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the NCAA overtook the AIAW and usurped its authority and membership.